Central Arizona College Data & Information Overview

 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-Central Arizona College was awarded 3 badges in the 2021 rankings.
+Central Arizona College was awarded 17 badges in the 2022 rankings.
+The highest ranked major at the school is medical administrative/executive assistant and medical secretary.

 Is It Hard to Get Into Pinal County Community College?

 Returning adults and other non-traditional students may appreciate the fact that Central Arizona College has an open admissions policy.
 This means that you'll only have to submit basic materials, which may include proof that you completed high school or an equivalent program.

 The student to faculty ratio at Central Arizona College is about average at 16 to 1.
 This ratio is often used to gauge how many students might be in an average class and how much time professors will have to spend with their students on an individual level.
 The national average for this metric is 15 to 1.